Purpose of this notice

 Change in the law

-Until 24 May 2018 we shall process your personal data in accordance with the Data Protection Act 1998 (or DPA for short).
-From 25 May 2018, we shall process your personal data in accordance with the General Data Protection Regulations (or GDPR for short).
+Until 24 May 2018 we shall process your personal data in accordance with the Data Protection Act 1998 (DPA).
+From 25 May 2018, we shall process your personal data in accordance with the General Data Protection Regulations (or GDPR).

 Anything you are not clear about